eftimovK/BioSensor-Readout/README.md

     real_part	imag_part	frequency

 Data processing isn't currently supported within the GUI (only displaying).
-Thus, a MATLAB script can be used for post-analysis; see ***'readEISmeasurement.m'***.
+Thus, a MATLAB script was used for post-analysis; see ***'readEISmeasurement.m'***.

 ## Setup within the IAR environment
-The IAR project files for **BiosensorScript** should include the configuration.
-However, if a manual project configuration is necessary, follow the steps below.
+The IAR project files in **BiosensorScript** should already include the configuration.
+However, if a manual project configuration is needed, follow the steps below.
 Open the 'Options' window of the current project and check the following settings:

 - **_General Options --> Target_** to choose the ADuCM350 device